Skip to main content

 Under the Community Assistance, Recovery and Empowerment (CARE) Act, qualifying individuals or entities can petition the Superior Court of San Benito County to help connect eligible individuals to a broad array of services, including mental health and housing services, via a voluntary CARE Agreement or CARE Plan established and overseen by a judicial officer.

-IMPORTANT: San Benito County will not be accepting CARE Act Court petitions until December 2024.
+IMPORTANT: San Benito County is now accepting CARE Act Court petitions.

 Image